How to Sing Better

 When you’re singing the sounds of A – E – I – O – U, you want to exaggerate your mouth movements.

 Open up your vowels by keeping your jaw wide (not long, wide) when singing vowels.
 Here’s how you can practice vowels correctly:

-The idea is to re-train your muscle memory to sing vowels in that way, so you don’t have to think about it when you’re in the middle of singing a song.
+The idea is to re-train your muscle memory to sing vowels in that way, so you don’t have to think about it when you’re in the middle of a song.

 Your lips may move into different shapes – that’s ok.
 But don’t close your jaw or your mouth when you do.
 Once you can say the letters properly, try a musical phrase/lyric you know.

 - Power & Projection

-- Cracks & Breaks in the Voice
+- Cracks & Breaks

-- Extending Your Vocal Range
+- Extending Your Range